 Construction Workers Are At Especially High Risk Of Injuries And Death

+Construction is among the most dangerous of all occupations.
 Nearly every construction worker experiences at least one, and often more, work-related injuries or illnesses in a lifetime, in addition to being at a higher than average risk of premature death, according to the American Public Health Association.
-The U.S. Bureau of Labor reports that there are about 150,000 construction sites accidents every year.
+The U.S. Bureau of Labor reports that there are about 150,000 construction site accidents every year.

-When you’re injured on the job, you usually look first to Workers’ Compensation to cover your medical bills and part of your lost wages, unless you’ve rejected workers’ compensation coverage before being injured, or if your employer had not posted the notice advising employees of their right to reject workers’ compensation.
+When you’re injured on the job, you usually look first to workers’ compensation to cover your medical bills and part of your lost wages, unless you’ve rejected workers’ compensation coverage before being injured, or if your employer had not posted the notice advising employees of their right to reject workers’ compensation.
 In that case, you have the right to file a civil lawsuit against your employer.

 If you were injured as the result of willful misconduct of your employer or one of your co-workers, you also have the right to file a civil lawsuit against the employer and the co-worker who injured you.
-You can file a civil lawsuit against your employer if the company was not carrying Workers’ Compensation insurance at the time of your injury.
+You can file a civil lawsuit against your employer if the company was not carrying workers’ compensation insurance at the time of your injury.

-If you have not opted out of Workers’ Compensation coverage, you can’t sue your employer for damages.
-You may, however, have a cause of action against another party whose negligence caused or contributed to your injury, for example the manufacturer of a defective piece of equipment or a subcontractor who created a dangerous condition at the site.
+If you have not opted out of workers’ compensation coverage, you can’t sue your employer for damages.
+You may, however, have a cause of action against another party whose negligence caused or contributed to your injury, for example, the manufacturer of a defective piece of equipment or a subcontractor who created a dangerous condition at the site.